 Also I think if this were a massive ongoing franchise then it might prevent DC from rebooting their franchises all the time.
 Obviously sometimes franchises need to be rebooted like after Batman and Robin, but at other times it can be detrimental as I feel that they can end up finishing a series before it has a chance to get going.

 Also there is a limit to how many times we can keep seeing the same origin story over and over again too.
 That’s always a problem you run into, but it becomes more noticable when you have like 3 of them in just over 10 years like Spider-Man.

 Whilst I don’t think its likely we will see a sequel to Gotham I can always hope.
 I will say though that even if we never see a sequel to Gotham I hope the series finishes in the next few years.

 I don’t think a prequel should ever go on too long.
 That was my problem with Smallville.
 Now I liked Smallville overall.
-It had a great cast, some fabulous writing like the whole Lex/Lionel story arc and it did like all great adaptations add something new to the lore with Lionel Luthor and Chloe Sullivan, two fantastic characters created for the series having been integrated into the comics.
+It had a great cast, some fabulous writing like the whole Lex/Lionel story arc and it did like all great adaptations add something new to the lore with Lionel Luthor and Chloe Sullivan.
+Two fantastic characters created for the series who have been integrated into the comics.

 However having said that my biggest issue with Smallville is that it went on too long.
 It became ridiculous that it was still meant to be a prequel series after about season 5.